IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 By: Irma Hanafi

-Indonesia has a potential that is not possessed by other countries in the development of space technology.
+Indonesia has a potential that other countries do not have in the development of space technology.
 This potential is in the form of the equator that stretches over the territory of Indonesia by approximately 13 percent, so that Indonesia is recorded as the country with the longest equator in the world, making Indonesia an ideal place for launching rockets carrying satellites.
-On April 20-24, 2003, the President of the Republic of Indonesia and the President of Russia signed the Declaration of the Framework for Friendship and Partnership Relations between the Republic of Indonesia and the Russian Federation in the 21st Century (Declaration on the Framework of Friendly and Partnership Relations in the 21st Century) as well as a number of other agreements, including cooperation on space technology.[1]
+On April 20-24, 2003, the President of the Republic of Indonesia and the President of Russia, signed the Declaration on the Framework of Friendship and Partnership Relations between the Republic of Indonesia and the Russian Federation in the 21st Century (Declaration on the Framework of Friendly and Partnership Relations in the 21st Century) as well as a number of other agreements, including cooperation on space technology.[1]

-In order to establish space cooperation for peaceful purposes, Indonesia and Russia held several negotiations.
-The negotiations succeeded in reaching an ad-referendum agreement on the text Agreement Between the Government of the Republic of Indonesia and the Government of the Russian Federation on Cooperation in the Field of Exploration and Use of Outer Space for Peaceful Purposes.
+In order to establish cooperation in outer space for peaceful purposes, Indonesia and Russia held several negotiations.
+The negotiations succeeded in reaching an agreement on a referendum on the text.
+Agreement Between the Government of the Republic of Indonesia and the Government of the Russian Federation on Cooperation in the Field of Exploration and Use of Outer Space for Peaceful Purposes.
 One of the implementations of the Agreement is that the commercial satellite launch project in Biak

 will involve the use of high-tech items, including large-scale rockets.
 [2]

 Some of the reasons why Biak was chosen as a satellite launch site by the Russian government, apart from being below the equator, are that Biak Island is far from residential centers, and the airspace above it is relatively far from busy commercial flight routes.[3]
-Biak is an island that is entirely coral so the runway of Frans Kaisiepo Biak Airport is very strong, it is one of the strongest runways in Indonesia which can withstand loads of up to 400 tons.
-Satellite launches using air launch system, is a satellite launch system via air carried out by aircraft so it requires a strong runway, such as the one Kaisiepo Biak Airport has.[4]
+Biak is an island made entirely of coral, making the runway at Frans Kaisiepo Biak Airport very strong, one of the strongest in Indonesia, capable of supporting loads of up to 400 tons.
+Satellite launches are carried out using... air launch system, is a satellite launch system through the air carried out by aircraft so it requires a strong runway, such as the one at Kaisiepo Biak Airport.[4]

 Responsibility for launch activities is regulated in more detail in Article II.
 Liability Convention 1972, in implementing the provisions contained in Liability Convention 1972 there are a few exceptions outlined in article VII Liability Convention 1972 which states that: